Cultivating Curiosity

 Research in neuroscience reveals that curiosity has a positive impact on our brain function and development.
 When we are curious, our brain's reward system is activated, which motivates us to learn and explore.
 This leads to increased activity in attention and memory, and the release of dopamine, a neurotransmitter that encourages us to seek out new experiences.

-Practicing Curiosity
+Practising Curiosity

-Curiosity is both an attitude and a skill that can be learned and cultivated over time.
+This quality is both an attitude and a skill that can be learned and cultivated over time.
 These are a few practices that can be adapted to support you in living with an enriched sense of curiosity:

 • Ask open-ended questions and seek out answers with an openness to learning, allowing yourself to explore and discover new possibilities.